kubernetes/enhancements/keps/sig-api-machinery/6264-storage-object-compression/README.md

 Disabling is safe for reads at any time and can never strand data, though it decompresses nothing.
-An operator can remove the resource from the configuration, exclude it ahead of a wildcard by giving it the `None` algorithm, or drop the flag and the gate together.
+An operator can remove the resource from the configuration, exclude it ahead of a wildcard by giving it the `None` algorithm, or drop the flag.
 Existing frames stay on disk until something rewrites them: the staleness verdict flips direction and they migrate back by the same mechanism, at the same amplification.
 Disabling makes the write path unreachable while the read path stays active; it does not shed a frame.

-Graduating from alpha to beta changes a default rather than a behaviour.
-At beta the gate defaults to on, but framing still requires a configuration file that names a resource, so a cluster without one sees no change and the effective default remains "compress nothing".

-Nor can compression switch itself on for a cluster that does have a file.
-Setting the flag without the gate fails startup at alpha, so no alpha cluster is running with a file present and the gate off, and there is no staged configuration waiting to activate itself on upgrade.
-That is where the startup failure earns its keep.
-From beta to GA the gate is locked on and nothing further changes, the configuration file remaining the only switch.

-Downgrading from beta back to alpha is a configuration hazard rather than a data one.
-Frames written at beta stay readable at alpha, so no data is at risk.
-But a beta cluster that relies on the gate's default and has a configuration file will meet the alpha default of off with the flag still set, and refuse to start.
-Before crossing that boundary downwards, either set the gate explicitly to on or remove the configuration file.
-This is the one transition where the safety check is itself the obstacle, and it fails loudly at startup rather than quietly at runtime.
+Graduating changes nothing observable.
+The flag is the only switch at every stage, so a cluster that does not set it sees no difference, and no upgrade can start compressing for a cluster that merely has a file on disk.
+Downgrading between two releases that both support the format is equally uneventful: the flag means the same thing in each, and a frame written by either is readable by both.

 Downgrade below the first decompress-capable release is the serious case, and it is an outage rather than a degradation.
 Decryption succeeds, because the encryption envelope is unchanged and in an